michael-steinert/FullStackSpringReactAngular2023/README.md

 #### Amazon EC2 (Elastic Compute Cloud)

 - Amazon EC2 provides Cloud Computing with a choice of the latest Processors, Storage, Networks, Operating Systems and Pricing Models to meet User Workload Requirements

+#### Amazon S3 (Simple Storage Service)

+- Amazon S3 is a Cloud-based Object Storage Service provided by AWS.
+It allows Users to store and retrieve Data from anywhere on the Internet at any Time, with high Durability, Availability, and Scalability
+- It offers features such as Versioning, Lifecycle Policies, multi-region Replication, and Access Control, allowing Users to manage their Data securely and efficiently
+- It is also integrated with other AWS Services, such as Amazon EC2, making it a powerful and versatile Storage Solution for many Types of Workloads

+##### S3 Bucket

+- An S3 Bucket is a logical Container for Storing Objects in Amazon S3.
+It is a universal Namespace that can be used to store and retrieve any Amount of Data, from anywhere on the Internet, at any Time
+- S3 Buckets can be used to store a wide variety of Data Types.
+Each Item stored in an S3 Bucket is uniquely identified by a Key that can be used to retrieve the Item
+- S3 Buckets can be created and managed using the AWS Management Console, AWS CLI, or programmatically using AWS SDK
+- Users can set Bucket-Level Permissions to control Access to Objects stored in the Bucket, and can also use Bucket Policies to grant or restrict Access to specific Users or Groups

 ## Docker